heryslty/landing-page/README.md

 # README
-Contoh penerapan Docker pada web HTML landing page sekolah devops cilsy.
+Contoh penerapan Docker pada web HTML landing page sekolah devops cilsy

 ## How To Use